jrheard/quinto/README.md

 # Quinto

-an implementation of an old abandoned board game.
+An implementation of an old abandoned board game.

 ![quinto board game box][box-image]